-Lisbon has everything you would hope to find on a weekend getaway: nice weather, culture, great food, beach and tons of charm!
+Lisbon has everything you would hope to find on a weekend getaway: great weather, beautiful views, delicious food, the beach close by and on top of that, tons of charm.
 I could have easily made a much longer list, but these are my ten favorites for a first time in Lisbon.

 #1- Try (combining) local delicacies